danielmarbach/ReliableMessaging.Workshop/ServiceBus/README.md

 Bonus exercise:
 - Disable the forwarding on one of the subscriptions and try to introduce a new processor that receives from the subscription.
+- How is it possible to deadletter messages and modify the original message with let's say the exception stack trace?
 - Let's assume you'd have to throttle concurrency across all subscriptions on a processor that has multiple subscription receivers.
 How would you achieve that?
 Discuss with one of your peers the benefits and drawback of forwarding to the input queue from the subscription
+- Is it possible to send messages into the future?
+If so what could you achieve with that?

 ### SessionProcessor (Simple)